 First UK Edition Published by Heinemann in 1960 (Points: “FIRST PUBLISHED IN GREAT BRITAIN 1960″ with no additional printings listed and jacket priced at 16s.):

 Very Good in Dust Jacket: $750

-Signed copies usually command at least a couple hundred more but signed first editions are fairly hard to find so expert somewhat more on signed first editions.
+Signed copies usually command at least a couple hundred more but signed first editions are fairly hard to find so expect quite a bit more on signed first editions.